Timeline of the COVID-19 pandemic in New York City: October 2020

 On October 6, Governor Andrew Cuomo introduced a "micro-cluster strategy."
 The new plan placed tighter restrictions in cluster areas with spikes in COVID-19 cases.
 The first areas to experience these new restrictions were parts of Brooklyn and Queens.
 On October 7, protesters opposing the micro-cluster strategy burned masks in the street and set a fire in Borough Park.
 Clusters have been added and removed since October 6.

 There were 779 hospitalizations on October 9, the highest number reported since July 15.
 Significant fines of up to $15,000 per day were put in place for mass gatherings, and up to $1,000 per day for violations of social distancing and mask-wearing rules.
 Over the first weekend under the new rules, the city issued over $150,000 in fines.

 Religious communities protested the restrictions.
-A federal judge declined to grant an injunction to prevent restrictions on mass gatherings in houses of worship in red zones, ruling that the state had a compelling state interest to protect the "health and life of all New Yorkers" and that the restrictions were not motivated by any animus.
+A federal judge declined to grant an injunction requested by attorneys of a national Orthodox Jewish organization in a legal follow-up, set in motion to prevent restrictions on mass gatherings in houses of worship in red zones, ruling that the state had a compelling state interest to protect the "health and life of all New Yorkers" and that the restrictions were not motivated by any animus.
 The United States Supreme Court declined to hear similar cases on appeal from two other states.

 The New York Sheriff's Office broke up a rave party with over 100 attendees in Queens on October 11.
 The organizers were charged with multiple criminal offenses, as well as violations of the park and health codes.